Return to Optimist International Policies

 Hazing and Bullying

 Hazing, initiations, bullying, cyberbullying, and any form of abusive behavior toward or in the presence of youth are prohibited.
+Physical restraint may be used only when necessary to prevent immediate harm and must be minimal, documented, and promptly reported to the person in charge of the program and the youth’s parent or legal guardian.

 Socializing and Boundaries

+Unsupervised socializing with youth outside of Optimist programs or inviting youth to one’s home is prohibited.
 Engaging in sexual activity, making sexual comments or jokes, sharing sexually explicit material, or discussing romantic or sexual topics with youth is prohibited.

 Background Checks